 A GPS receiver may be connected to the Nucleo using the Arduino connectors.
-The recommended module is the 'Ultimate GPS logging shield' from Adafruit industries [5].
-The connection requires a small board modification as shown in Figure 3.
+The recommended module is the 'Ultimate GPS logging sheild' from AdaFruit industries [5].
+Connection is straightforward, but to enable the serial data the switch in the top right must be in the Soft Serial position.
+See Figure 3.